 According to Bell however, he doesn’t want people to think that recycling is all SEIRD does for the residents of their district comprised of Franklin, Jefferson, Jennings, Ohio, Ripley, Scott, and Switzerland Counties.

-Along with recycling opportunities at six recycling centers, SEIRD has seven reuse centers, recycling containers available in locations across the district, picks up recyclables in over 50 schools, collects Household Hazardous Waste (HHW), works with police and sheriff departments for pharmaceutical waste disposal, and has recycling education opportunities for both youths and adults.
+Along with recycling opportunities at eight recycling centers, SEIRD has seven reuse centers, recycling containers available in locations across the district, picks up recyclables in over 50 schools, collects Household Hazardous Waste (HHW), works with police and sheriff departments for pharmaceutical waste disposal, and has recycling education opportunities for both youths and adults.
 The organization also assists all seven counties with disaster debris management, such as the disposal of recyclables from the 2012 tornados in Jefferson and Ripley Counties.

 Residents will notice SEIRD’s new logo appearing on signs and promotional materials—a “recycled” version of the one that has been used over the past two years.